New Study: Prop 65 Litigation Cases Result in Dramatic Reduction in Lead Content of Candy and Purses

 The study is only the second quantitative analysis conducted to determine whether litigation to require warnings on hazardous products in California results in the increased availability of safer ones.
 The findings correlate with a 2010 CEH report showing litigation efforts and corresponding legislation led to an enormous reduction in the prevalence of lead in jewelry.

 Lead is a toxic metal linked to lowered intelligence, delayed puberty, and heart disease.
 Children are particularly at risk because their bodies are still developing, and direct exposure can severely affect mental development, including lower IQ test scores and school achievement.
 Lead can even harm an unborn child as a result of exposure to pregnant women or women likely to become pregnant.
-Lead is also what is known as an “endocrine disrupting chemical”, which means even small doses can wreak havoc on a human’s hormone system.
+Lead is also what is known as an “endocrine-disrupting chemical”, which means even small doses can wreak havoc on a human’s hormone system.

-“Prop 65 and the legal tool it provides forced companies to significantly reduce the amount of a toxic metal in candy and purses that can damage children’s brains,” said Michael Green, CEO and Founder of CEH.
-“These findings illustrate why Prop 65 has been so effective in protecting millions of Americans from harmful chemicals without imposing costs on businesses and consumers.
+“Prop 65 and the legal tool it provides forced companies to significantly reduce the amount of toxic metal in candy and purses that can damage children’s brains,” said Michael Green, CEO and Founder of CEH.
+“These findings illustrate why Prop 65 has been so effective in protecting millions of consumers from harmful chemicals without imposing costs on businesses and consumers.
 When companies are threatened with litigation that would force them to warn consumers about a toxic chemical in a product they’re selling, companies respond by providing products that are safer and more environmentally friendly.”

 Prop 65 was overwhelmingly passed by California voters in 1986.
 The law requires companies with more than 10 employees to place a warning label on products that expose consumers to significant amounts of chemicals known to cause reproductive harm or cancer.
 It is also designed to hold companies accountable for knowingly dumping dangerous chemicals into drinking water sources.